Home

 On iTunes customer reviews, CMP Block Monsta said, “The Wilted are tight, the guitar is sick...we need more rock like this on iTunes.” eString added, “Heavy, atmospheric instrumental hard rock.
 Pounding drums and layers of huge guitars.
 Killer production creates a smokey ambience.
 Great effort from some talented unknowns.…”

-Reviews on GarageBand.com netted the band a "Track of the Day" award and took them to #79 on the Instrumental Rock charts..."At times this song reminds me of the band Jet, at other times it reminds me of Rush's first album.
+Reviews on the original GarageBand.com (before Apple bought the name) netted the band a "Track of the Day" award and took them to #79 on the Instrumental Rock charts..."At times this song reminds me of the band Jet, at other times it reminds me of Rush's first album.
 I know this is in the instrumental category but I imagined vintage Geddy Lee shouting over some the riffs.
 The guitars sound good.
-Nice and crisp." says one GarageBand.com reviewer.
-See other reviews for "Filling Me In" on the song page.
+Nice and crisp." says one "GarageBand.com" reviewer.

 The wilted BW